MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     :::image type="content"source="./media/azure-web-apps/change-resource.png" alt-text="Screenshot of Change your resource dropdown.":::

-1. This last step is optional.
-After specifying which resource to use, you can configure the Java agent.
+1. \[Optional\] After specifying which resource to use, you can configure the Java agent.
 If you don't configure the Java agent, default configurations apply.

-    The full [set of configurations](./java-standalone-config.md) is available, you just need to paste a valid [json file](./java-standalone-config.md#an-example). **Exclude the connection string and any configurations that are in preview** - you're able to add the items that are currently in preview as they become generally available.
+    The full [set of configurations](./java-standalone-config.md) is available.
+You just need to paste a valid [json file](./java-standalone-config.md#an-example). **Exclude the connection string and any configurations that are in preview** - you're able to add the items that are currently in preview as they become generally available.

-    Once you modify the configurations through Azure portal, APPLICATIONINSIGHTS_CONFIGURATION_FILE environment variable are automatically populated and appear in App Service settings panel.
-This variable contains the full json content that you've pasted in Azure portal configuration text box for your Java app.
+    Once you modify the configurations through the Azure portal, `APPLICATIONINSIGHTS_CONFIGURATION_FILE` environment variable are automatically populated and appear in App Service settings panel.
+This variable contains the full json content that you pasted in the Azure portal configuration text box for your Java app.

     :::image type="content"source="./media/azure-web-apps-java/create-app-service-ai.png" alt-text="Screenshot of instrument your application.":::

 #### Manually deploy the latest Application Insights Java version

 The Application Insights Java version is updated automatically as part of App Services updates.
-If you encounter an issue that's fixed in the latest version of Application Insights Java, you can update it manually.
+If you encounter an issue that got fixed in the latest version of Application Insights Java, you can update it manually.

 To manually update, follow these steps: